Select your country to learn about local service, view local news and customer and receive support, all in your preferred language.

 London and the Southeast continue to be strongholds for freelancers, and cities such as Manchester are emerging as prime spots for freelance endeavours.
 This trend reflects a significant shift in the IT industry’s work culture, marking a move towards more dynamic, flexible, and globally connected working methods.
 Our article will delve into a comprehensive analysis of how freelancing has evolved over the years.

-Evolution of freelancing in Europe
+Evolution of Freelancing in Europe

 The IT sector, inclusive of digital technology and software development, is experiencing a period of rapid and transformative growth that is reshaping the work landscape, particularly in the realm of freelancing.
 This surge is propelled due to several factors, mainly the escalating dependence on digital solutions across diverse industries, the widespread proliferation of internet connectivity, and significant advancements in cutting-edge technologies like artificial intelligence (AI), machine learning, and cloud computing.
 As per Statista, the global IT services market’s valuation stood at an impressive $1.2 trillion in 2021, and it’s poised for further expansion, signalling a vast field brimming with opportunities for professionals.